yagarea/jektex/README.md

 ```
 It is much better practice to download **css** file and load it as an asset from your server directly.
 You can find more information on [KaTeX's website](https://katex.org/docs/browser.html).

+## Contributions and bug reports
+Feel free to repost any bugs or even make feature request in [issues on official repository](https://github.com/yagarea/jektex/issues).
+I am opened for pull requests as well.